MathisMcKnight/ticket-bot/replit.md

   - Implemented proper channel locking (denies SendMessages for everyone, ticket creator, and support role)
   - Added visual lock confirmation message when tickets are closed
   - Fixed database operations to use better-sqlite3 synchronous API

-- **Database Schema Updates**
-  - Added ticket_type and created_at to tickets table
-  - Added reason and blacklisted_at to blacklists table
-  - Created new transcripts table for message history storage

 ### 2025-10-06 (Initial): Import and Setup
   - Installed dependencies via npm